bramus/router/README.md

 ## A note on making HEAD requests

-When making `HEAD` requests all output will be buffered to prevent any content trickling into the response body, as defined in [RFC2616 (Hypertext Transfer Protocol -- HTTP/1.1)](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.4): _The HEAD method is identical to GET except that the server MUST NOT return a message-body in the response.
-The metainformation contained in the HTTP headers in response to a HEAD request SHOULD be identical to the information sent in response to a GET request._
+When making `HEAD` requests all output will be buffered to prevent any content trickling into the response body, as defined in [RFC2616 (Hypertext Transfer Protocol -- HTTP/1.1)](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.4):

+> The HEAD method is identical to GET except that the server MUST NOT return a message-body in the response.
+The metainformation contained in the HTTP headers in response to a HEAD request SHOULD be identical to the information sent in response to a GET request.
+This method can be used for obtaining metainformation about the entity implied by the request without transferring the entity-body itself.
+This method is often used for testing hypertext links for validity, accessibility, and recent modification.

+To achieve this, `bramus/router` but will internally re-route `HEAD` requests to their equivalent `GET` request and automatically suppress all output.

 ## Unit Testing & Code Coverage